 Create Online Account Here

 New to Prescription Hope?

-Home » Blog & News » Lithium Weight Gain, What Is It, Why It Happens, Facts, a Guide
+Home » Prescription and Medication » Lithium Weight Gain, What Is It, Why It Happens, Facts, a Guide

 Mood-stabilizing lithium is one of the most effective and mainstay medications prescribed for patients with bipolar disorder.
 But many patients gain weight while taking the drug.

 Here we’re going to provide all the facts and information around lithium weight gain, starting with a quick round-up answer before we get into more detail.